christophfranke/signal-chain/README.md

 In this example we first store the user input in a reactive primitive.
 We use that primitive as a starting point to define the chain to fetch the suggestions.

 Let's have a look at the debounce part:
-- The `$.await.latest` operator will pass on the latest resolved value.
-If a value is incoming while the previous promise is still pending, the previous promise will be cancelled and the resolve of the new one is awaited instead.
+- The `$.await.latest` operator will execute the *inner chain* whenever a new value arrives.
+It will pass on the latest resolved value.
+If a value is incoming while the previous promise is still pending, the previous promise will be discarded and the resolve of the new one is awaited instead.
-- Together with the wait function, this will effectively create a debounce, only passing on the input when there is no new value for 150 ms.
+- Together with the wait function, this will effectively create a debounce, only passing on the input when there is no new input for 150 ms.

-The `$.await.latest` operator will resolve the promise or pass on an `Error` if the promise is rejected.
+The `$.await.latest` operator will (like all promise resolvers) resolve the promise or pass on an `Error` if the promise is rejected.
 Its output type is `TypeOfPromiseResolve | Error`.
 In this case we know, that `wait` cannot reject, so we can safely discard the error.

 This design follows the principle of **errors as values**.
 It reminds the developer that something can go wrong here and need be handled.
 If we remove the error handling code from the *Chain*, the resulting suggestion pimitive would have an inferred type of `string[] | Error`.
 Because the promise is being used inside `$.await.latest`, the rejection will be caught and passed on.

 The `$.if` operator has a third parameter, which is the negative condition *Chain*: If the condition is not met, a fallback value will emitted.
 If there is no negative branch and the condition is not met, the input is being passed through unchanged.

 The `$.await.latest` is also exactly what we want in fetching data.
 If a new input is given while the previous request is still pending, the previous request will be discarded.
 This is similar to the RxJS behviour of `switchMap`.
 For other scenarios there are 4 more await operators with different strategies:
-- `$.await.parallel`: Passes on each resolved value as soon as it resolves.
+- `$.await.parallel`: Executes eager and passes on each resolved value as soon as it resolves.
-- `$.await.order`: Passes on resolved values in the order they were requested.
+- `$.await.order`: Executes eager and passes on resolved values in the order they were requested.
-- `$.await.block`: Will only enter the inner block when no promise is pending.
-Incoming values will be discarded.
+- `$.await.block`: Will not execute when a promise is already running.
+Incoming values will be ignored and discarded.
-- `$.await.queue`: Will only enter the inner block when no promise is pending.
-Incoming values will be queued and processed by the inner block once the pending promise is resolved.
+- `$.await.queue`: Will execute one promise at a time.
+Incoming values will be queued and processed by the inner block once the currently pending promise is resolved.

 ### Reactivity with Plain Objects

-Sometimes you may work with existing logic, or maybe you prefer to store our state in plain objects. **Signal-Chain** can listen to plain objects and arrays using proxies.
+If you work with existing logic, or your state becomes big enough, you may prefer to store state in plain objects. **Signal-Chain** can listen to plain objects and arrays using proxies.

 Let's assumet we have a state object like this:
 ```typescript